Gift of Life Provides Free Healthcare Screenings for Medically Underserved Men

 Gift of Life’s essential services, which help to reduce healthcare disparities, benefit men who cannot afford insurance or who have high deductibles.
 At screening sites, clients receive comprehensive primary healthcare services—including on-site consultations with medical professionals to discuss the significance of test results and healthy lifestyle practices—educational information and navigation to necessary resources.
 The free panel of screenings includes prostate-specific antigen (PSA), cholesterol and glucose, blood pressure, HIV and Hepatitis C tests.
 Gift of Life’s Men Against Cancer Prostate Cancer Support Group members volunteer and offer assistance to clients and their families and ensure everyone receives breakfast and lunch, door prizes and other health-related materials.

-Medical support at the screenings will be provided by Baptist Hospitals of Southeast Texas, University of Texas Medical Branch, Legacy Community Health, Gulf Coast Health Center, Triangle Area Network, Beaumont and Port Arthur Health Department, UTMB, UT Physicians group, and Lamar University faculty and students, all of whom are vital partners in the organization’s coordinated medical continuum of care and deliverance of regional services for medically underserved men.
+Also participating at the screenings with Baptist Hospitals of Southeast Texas will be representatives from UTMB, Legacy Community Health, Gulf Coast Health Center, Triangle Area Network, Spindletop Center and Lamar University faculty and students, all of whom are vital partners in the organization’s coordinated medical continuum of care and deliverance of regional services for medically underserved men.

 Gift of Life’s Prostate Cancer Support Group, Men Against Cancer, meets on the second Tuesday of each month at St. Mark’s Episcopal Church and allows men an opportunity to receive support, share experiences and gain information from featured speakers as they embark on their journey of recovery.